DNA 101: Understanding the Basics and Beyond

 Understanding the small variations in your DNA can give you an indication of your body's predisposition to certain wellness traits.
 While you can't change your genes, you can change how your body responds to them.
 Remember, your DNA is not your destiny.
 Blood biomarkers, on the other hand, are constantly shifting in response to your nutrition, fitness, and lifestyle choices.
 They paint a picture of your body's response to your environment, and that picture can be improved over time by following personalized nutrition and lifestyle recommendations.
 It's the personalization of these recommendations that gets even more precise when both blood and DNA are part of the analysis.

 By combining our latest DNA scores alongside our established blood testing capabilities, you unlock an unparalleled healthspan potential.
 This data presents both your genetic potential and a snapshot of your current wellbeing, empowering you with more dynamic, customizable, and precise recommendations for optimizing overall health.
+You also receive a DNA Report detailing your risk and potential percentiles for 10 healthspan-related scores, providing an even more precise roadmap for your health.

 For instance, take Apolipoprotein B (ApoB)---a protein found on the surface of all potentially atherogenic (artery-clogging) lipoproteins.
 The concentration of ApoB in your bloodstream directly reflects your heart health, with elevated levels signifying a heightened risk of heart disease.